xueyiju/chocopy-wasm-compiler-B/designs/forLoopIteratorsDesign.md

 	}
 }
 ```
-* Changes required to make next() work:
+* Changes required to make next() work :
 The function next() will take as input an iterable (ListIterableInt, ListIterableBool, SetIterableInt, SetIterableBool, StringIterable or a custom object).
 Then, `type-check.ts` would contain the requisite cases for calling the concerned iterable class’s next() function.

-The following are the changes required in `type-check.ts` to make this work, in the case “call”:
+The following are the changes required in `type-check.ts` to make this work, in the case “call” :

 ```typescript
 default : {